 The levels of estrogen and progesterone decline 2 days prior to the end of menstrual cycle.
 The hormonal effect on the endometrial lining diminishes.
-It is followed by the involution of endometrium to 65% of its previous thickness.
+It is followed by the involution of the endometrium to 65% of its previous thickness.
 This causes vasospasm of the tortuous blood vessels.
 Prostaglandins, which are released in higher quantity at this stage, are also responsible for the vasospastic response.

 This leads to necrosis of endometrium, especially of the stratum vasculare.
-Blood then sweeps into the vascular layer of endometrium, thereby creating hemorrhagic areas.
+Blood then sweeps into the vascular layer of the endometrium, thereby creating hemorrhagic areas.
 Within 48 hours, this hemorrhagic layer is desquamated from the uterus.
-The contractile effects of prostaglandins initiate uterine contractions and expulsion of all superficial layers of endometrium.
+The contractile effects of prostaglandins initiate uterine contractions and expulsion of all superficial layers of the endometrium.

 During menstruation, approximately 40ml of blood and 30ml of serous fluid is lost.
 The fibrinolysin present in blood prevents clotting of blood.
 However, if excessive bleeding occurs, the fibrinolysin becomes insufficient and clots of blood may be seen.
 The normal menstrual blood flow lasts for 3-7 days.

 Leukorrhea during menstruation is a normal physiological phenomenon which prevents infection.
 The endometrium becomes resistant to micro-organisms despite being denuded.
-The figure gives a detailed account of female menstrual cycle.
+The figure gives a detailed account of the female menstrual cycle.

 Regulation of the Female Menstrual Cycle

 - The hypothalamus is connected to the pituitary gland through hypothalamic-hypophyseal portal system.
 The former secretes gonadotropin releasing hormone (GnRH) in a pulsatile manner.
-This in turn results in the pulsatile release of luteinizing hormone (LH) by the pituitary gland.
-To some extent, follicle stimulating hormone (FSH) is also influenced by the pulsatile manner of GnRH however, the effect is more prolonged.
+This, in turn, results in the pulsatile release of luteinizing hormone (LH) by the pituitary gland.
+To some extent, follicle stimulating hormone (FSH) is also influenced by the pulsatile manner of GnRH; however, the effect is more prolonged.

-- Estrogen initially has a suppressive effect on FSH and LH but just before ovulation, the amount of FSH secreted by the pituitary gland increases 2-folds while LH increases by 6-folds.
+- Estrogen initially has a suppressive effect on FSH and LH, but just before ovulation, the amount of FSH secreted by the pituitary gland increases 2-folds while LH increases by 6-folds.
 This is known as LH surge and is mandatory for ovulation to occur.
 Estrogen is thought to play positive feedback.

-- After ovulation has occurred, progesterone and estrogen secreted by corpus luteum have negative feedback effect and decrease the production of LH and FSH.
+- After ovulation has occurred, progesterone and estrogen secreted by corpus luteum have a negative feedback effect and decrease the production of LH and FSH.
 However, just before menstruation, when the corpus luteum involutes, the levels of estrogen and progesterone begin to fall.
 This will reinitiate production of FSH and LH for the next cycle.

 - Inhibin is another hormone that works synergistically with estrogen and progesterone in lowering the production of FSH.
 However, it does not have a significant role in lowering the amount of GnRH released by the hypothalamus.